micurs/relax.js/relaxjs/readme.md

 The resource object is passed to the underscore template so there is no need to use the **this** qualifier to reference the data within the resources.

-You can also embed a view within anoter file to share a common layout.
+You can also embed a view within another file to share a common layout.

 ```javascript
 site.add( { name: 'user',